OA-dev-doer/Culinary-Companion/Proposal.md

 ## **Scope of Work;**

-**Phase 1: Research;**

-Conduct comprehensive research on suitable hardware components, including mechanical arms for utensil handling and video cameras for motion tracking.
-This phase will also involve studying the limitations of colour identification and clarity in cameras to determine optimal colour schemes for utensils and ingredient containers to facilitate easy recognition.

-**Phase 2: System Development;**

-- Hardware Integration: Assemble mechanical arms with appropriate sensors and cameras capable of tracking user movements.
+**Research;**

+In the research phase of the project, we will identify suitable hardware for handling utensils and tracking motion, focusing on mechanical arms and video cameras.
+We will explore how well these cameras recognize colors and their clarity, as well as the challenges of identifying colors in low light.
+Our goal is to find the best color schemes for utensils and containers to improve recognition.
+The development team will also use documentation and expert advice to understand the necessary frameworks for implementing these technologies effectively.

+**Development;**
-- Software Development: Create a software framework using Python that integrates machine learning libraries (e.g., TensorFlow) for real-time learning from user actions.
+- Software Development: Create a software framework using Python that integrates machine learning libraries for analyzing and learning from video footage.
 - User Input System: Develop a module allowing users to input recipes and preferences, which the robot will learn from.

-**Phase 3: Testing (1);**

-- Testing Platform: Set up a kitchen environment equipped with the necessary hardware for testing.
-- Test Data Collection**:** Observe users as they cook various dishes over a week, collecting data on their techniques for analysis.
-- Initial Feedback Analysis: Evaluate how well the robot replicates cooking actions based on initial observations.

-**Phase 4: Algorithm Training;**

-- Training Scenarios: Simulate various cooking scenarios where users can provide feedback on the robot's performance.
-- Adaptive Learning: Implement feedback loops allowing the robot to adjust its techniques based on user preferences and outcomes.

-**Phase 5: Testing (2);**

-- Refined Testing Environment: Utilize the kitchen setup from Phase 3 for further testing.
-- User Interaction Trials: Conduct trials where users interact with the robot while it attempts to replicate their cooking techniques in real-time.

-**Phase 6: Final Integration;**

-- Integrate all hardware components with refined software.
-Ensure that the robot can seamlessly transition between tasks such as ingredient preparation, cooking, and serving based on user commands.

-**Phase 7: Final Testing;**

-- Conduct extensive testing of the fully integrated system in a real-world kitchen environment.
-Monitor performance in various cooking scenarios to ensure reliability, accuracy, and responsiveness.

-## **Project Timeline;**

-**Phase 1: Research;**

-- Expected duration: 5 days
-- Expected completion: By the end of week 1

-**Phase 2: System Development;**

-- Expected duration: 4 weeks
-- Expected completion: By the end of week 5

-**Phase 3: Testing (1);**

-- Expected duration: 2 weeks
-- Expected completion: By the end of week 7

-**Phase 4: Algorithm Training;**

-- Expected duration: 4 weeks
-- Expected completion: By the end of week 11

-**Phase 5: Testing (2);**

-- Expected duration: 1 week
-- Expected completion: By the end of week 12

-**Phase 6: Final Integration;**

-- Expected duration: 2 weeks
-- Expected completion: By the end of week 14

-**Phase 7: Final Testing;**

-- Expected duration: 2 weeks
-- Expected completion: By the end of week 16

-**Total predicted duration: 19 Weeks (4.5 months)**
+Also enable the functionality of accessing a video camera for footage.
+- Algorithm Training; Video footage of people cooking dishes sourced from social media will be input as training data.

 ## **Conclusion;**